 Many residents walk extensively for both transportation and pleasure.
-Walking on the beach is a major formof recreation for both residents and visitors.
-There are no sidewalks in the Arch Cape community, but thelow traffic level off U.S. Highway 101 hardly indicates the need for them.
-Residents seem quite content towalk in the narrow "country lane" type streets to reach the store and each other's houses as well as to thebeach.
+Walking on the beach is a major form of recreation for both residents and visitors.
+There are no sidewalks in the Arch Cape community, but the low traffic level off U.S. Highway 101 hardly indicates the need for them.